 - It’s easy to back up and restore data.
 Catastrophic data loss that devastates a business can happen at any time due to natural disasters, power surges or hardware failure.
 When an organization stores or backs up critical data, files and applications in the cloud, this information remains safe and accessible.

-Tip: If you or members of your IT team are interested in enhancing their cloud expertise, consider earning the top cloud certifications to boost knowledge and earning potential.
+Tip: If you or members of your IT team are interested in enhancing their cloud expertise, consider Google’s Cloud Certifications options to boost knowledge and earning potential.

 What are the drawbacks of cloud computing?